Luftrum Lunaris Review

 After launch Luftrum did release an update which brought Lunaris to Version 1.2, this update did enhance the end user experience through a new UI and more importantly added 150 new presets created by Michael Lyon.
 You can change the UI by clicking the LUNARIS text on the top of the screen.

 I want you to take a quick sidetrack with me as I want to talk about Luftrum as a company as such.
 Luftrum cares about their customers not only showing that by adding substantial content and new UI to Lunaris, but also going the extra mile when it is not needed.
 For example, Luftrum designed in 2017 for the Netflix movie ‘What Happened to Monday’ some new patches and decided to include those into existing already sold libraries and send the updates to all customer who have bought Luftrum 13 and Luftrum 14.
 Other companies would have taken this opportunity and included those patches attached to a Netflix movie and promoted a new library to boost their sale.
 Luftrum is also a Corporate Member of Save the Children and has initiated annual fundraising campaigns from 2011 to 2015 on KVR Audio that raised over $90000 for the organization.

-The Lunaris engine offers a high degree of customizations options and supports you with a very usable UI, either version that was part of the launch or the more cleaner version available with Version 1.2.
+The Lunaris engine offers a high degree of customizations options and supports you with a perfect UI, either version that was part of the launch or the more cleaner version available with Version 1.2.
 You can mangle the sounds within the engine and manage how the four different sounds/pads are merged.
 The standard features like chorus, distortion, phaser, EQ, delay, and reverb are available.

 User interface & Usability

 The UI was recently updated to be cleaner and gives you access to all critical parameter and effects.

 Rating: Five out of five stars